thorsjur/event-planner-itp/eventplanner/rest/README.md

 Ideally we would add functionality for sending request with an api-key.
 The key would then be verified at the api-server.
 The response would depend on whether the given key is associated with access to the requested data.

-We will not implement api-keys, but if the server were to run on an remote server, this is a functionality we would implement.
+We will not implement api-keys, but if the server were to run on a remote server, this is a functionality we would implement.

 <br>